khalid-hussain/shaheen/chap6.md

 Al-Zaghairi enquired, "Are you convinced that after this fresh defeat he would not want to capture this area before Granada?"

-Badr Bin Mughira replied, "I am sure that past experiences have made him very far sighted.
+Badr bin Mughira replied, "I am sure that past experiences have made him very far sighted.
 He's now convinced that, God forbid, if he were to capture the rest of Andalus even then he would have to be at loggerheads with these cliffs for years to come.
 However, if he were to take such a decision, it would be a